flux3dp/delta-firmware/README.md

-# fluxmonitor
+# delta-firmware

+The high-level firmware of FLUX Delta Series.

+The package was named after "fluxmonitor, so you'll see a lot coding and reference as "fluxmonitor" in this package.

-In flinuxmonitor, there are two setup scripts:
+There are two setup scripts here:
 * devsetup.py
 * setup.py